 The Radio End

-150 klms away - fairly remote so solar power is used.
+150 klms away from the home Qth - fairly remote, so solar power is used.

 The wireless Internet antenna The SMS switch external antenna